 - Get the material properties of ceramic here.

+There are many applications suitable for Ceramic 3D printing filaments.
 Firstly, typical applications include, aerospace, aviation, investment casting, electronic, optical, medical and luxury markets.
 Secondly and most controversially, ceramic materials should replace many parts made of metal.
 Certainly, we believe it is likely these applications would benefit from the material properties of technical ceramics.
 In short, if you would like to discuss a project where the material properties of ceramic could help please get in touch.

 In conclusion, we specialise in the design, printing and post processing of head wearing materials including ceramic and metals.
 Could the materials properties of ceramic be an advantage to your next project?